nitsa/lucy/README.md

 # Introduction
-Lucy is a pentesting tool for information collection using an existing arbitrary file download vulnerability.
+Lucy is a pentesting script for information collection using an existing arbitrary file download vulnerability.

 # Installation
 Please read install.txt for prerequisites and how to run.

 # Useful information
-Tool uses Tor and a list of pre-defined user agents to set up identity.
-User agents are in ./templates/template.useragent file.
+Script uses Tor and a list of pre-defined user agents to set up identity.
+User agents are in /templates/template.useragent file.
 Identity will change after 50 to 100 requests by default.
 You may change these limits by modifying rnd_min, rnd_max values in lucy.py.
 You may change sleep value between requests by modifying sleep_req value, in case of multiple requests.
-Files to be scanned are grouped by functionality (eg. os, network, processes) and are under ./mods folder.
-Script ./various/usergen.py may use ./templates/template.userprofile with one more file to create a list of user profile files to scan.
+Files to be scanned are grouped by functionality (eg. os, network, processes) and are under /mods folder.
+Script /various/usergen.py may use /templates/template.userprofile with one more file to create a list of user profile files to scan.
 Target url should be in uri file, please check the example uri file.
-Tool saves collected information under ./downloads folder.
+Tool saves collected information under /downloads folder.

 # Feedback
 Code and file lists can always be improved.
 Feel free to contact me should you have ideas, suggestions or comments for improvement.